-OnePlus 3 Review : After 6 Months of Usage – OnePlus has been in the market since 2013, and they have been popular not in China but in many global markets.
+OnePlus has been on the market since 2013, and they have been popular not in China but in many global markets.
 In such a short span of time, they’ve become a household name in India.
-OnePlus’s every release in India has been off the charts and went on to become the top selling smartphone on Amazon India.
+OnePlus’s every release in India has been off the charts and went on to become the top-selling smartphone on Amazon India.

 The OnePlus 3 is a great update over the OnePlus 2 in terms of design as well as performance.
 I’m now well versed with its shortcomings and strengths which have certainly become more apparent to me after using it as my daily driver.